jill-gosrani/Student-Marks-Frocasting-using-ML-Algorithms/README.md

     ii)requirements.txt
 7. Created a new folder "src" and the __init__ constructor

-Descriptions of these files needed to be added

 ## Setup.py
 Responsible for creating this Machine Learning Application as a package, which can be deployed on `https://pypi.org/` and used by others.